GAME RESULTGame Result

 It's not Stojkovic.
 Yamaguchi and Urida have accurate and stable passing and dribbling in a deep midfield position, and they also have the ability to break through.
 Okayama comes out from the second row and forcefully shoots with a unique rhythm, pushing Lopes, who is a new addition, to the bench.
 Their thick attack is even astonishing.

-Take advantage of the chance and take the lead with TUTO's goal!
+Take advantage of the one chance and take the lead with TUTO's goal!

 On the other hand, Tokyo did not lose focus and responded well to Nagoya's strong attacks.
 "Defend well and then counterattack."
 This phrase was often used to describe Tokyo's soccer when they were first promoted to J1.
 And on this day, they played the "Tokyo-style soccer" very well.
 The ball may have been kept by Nagoya with a ratio of 3:7 or even 2:8, but it was not necessarily "Nagoya's pace".
 Rather, considering that they intentionally played the "Tokyo-style soccer", it was a completely equal match where either team could have taken the lead.